HumanLearning2021/HumanLearningApp/summaries/sprint1.md

 ## Scrum master (Lenweiter, Martin)

 ## Lessons Learned
-* From now on, submit all pull requests by wednesday evening, to be able to do comprehensive code reviews on Thursday, merge the code and lower stress
+* From now on, submit all pull requests by wednesday evening, to be able to do comprehensive code reviews on Thursday, merge the code and lower stress.
+* Keep meetings short by doing only the stand-up all together.
+Specific issues need to be discussed only among concerned team members.